-It's been found that dogs pass 10-20 ml of urine per every pound of their weight daily.
-Most adult dogs can go 8-10 hours without urinating, but this mainly depends on their age, sex, body size, and overall health.
-Smaller and younger dogs need to urinate more often than older, larger dogs.
-Nonetheless you really should take your dog outside three to five times per day.
-The only real reason your dog lasts this long without going outside is thanks to positive reinforcement.
-(Yes, positive reinforcement works!)
+As humans, we understand it's important to pee when we feel the urge to do so.
+Why should this be any different for our dogs?
+It's been found that dogs pass 10-20 ml of urine for every pound of their weight daily.
+Most adult dogs can go 8-10 hours without urinating, but this depends on their age, sex, body size, and overall health.
+Smaller and younger dogs need to urinate more often than older larger dogs.
+When you require your dog to hold their urine for a prolonged time period, veterinarians have warned that several health issues may develop.

-Source: Karramba Production/SHutterstock
+Source: Karramba Production/Shutterstock

-- When your dog spends years holding their urine they'll also eventually develop incontinence.
+- When your dog spends years holding their urine they'll eventually develop incontinence.
 This is because their bladder, which is a “holding reservoir,” becomes quite distended from holding their urine for so long over the course of many years.

 Source: Khakimullin Aleksandr/Shutterstock

-This simple, inexpensive answer is the DoggieLawn, which is a patch of real grass for your dog to go potty on It's created for those dogs who don't have the luxury of a backyard.
-Whether this is because you're busy, your health prevents you from taking your dog out often, you live in a high-rise, or any other possible reason this is a great way to let your dog pee on his own schedule.
-All things considered, you can see why real grass is good.
-So, if you want to take really good care of your dog and are concered about complications later in life, but can't get them outside as often as needed, DoggieLawn is here for the both of you!
+The simple, inexpensive answer is DoggieLawn, which is a real grass potty pad for your dog to go potty on.
+It's created for those dogs who don't have the luxury of a backyard.
+Whether this is because you're busy, your health prevents you from taking your dog out often, you live in a high-rise, or any other reason, this is a great way to let your dog pee on their own schedule.
+All things considered, you can see why real hydroponically grown grass is a beneficial solution for both yourself and your beloved pets.
+So, if you want to take steps to prevent complications later in life but can't get them outside as often as needed, DoggieLawn is here for the both of you!